 INITIATIVES TO MITIGATE ENERGY CONSUMPTION AND CO2 EMISSIONS

-They range from gradually replacing traditional lighting systems with LED lights, to using green ICT technologies, identifying new methods to use energy more efficiently, and mitigating the environmental impact of employees’ business travel.
+In order to reduce energy consumption and CO2 emissions, Moncler is engaged in various activities in its shops, offices, logistics hub and production site.
+These range from gradually replacing traditional lighting systems with LED lights, to using green ICT technologies, to identifying new methods to use energy more efficiently, to mitigating the environmental impact of employees’ business travel.

-1 The 2016 data includes direct consumption in Italy and Romania only, which accounted for about 82% of the total cost of natural gas.
-Increased consumption in 2017 is due to the broader scope of reporting, which was extended globally, covering 100% of the total cost of natural gas (except for cases in which data is managed by the host department stores).
+1 The increase in consumption in 2017 and 2018 compared to 2016 is due to the extension of the scope of reporting.
+The 2016 data includes direct consumption in Italy and Romania only, which accounted for about 82% of the total cost of natural gas.
+The 2017 and 2018 data include the total cost of natural gas (except for cases in which data is managed by the host department stores).

-– calculating the emissions saved based on the coef cients provided by the Department for Business, Energy & Industrial Strategy (BEIS).
+– calculating the emissions saved based on the coefficients provided by the Department for Business, Energy & Industrial Strategy (BEIS – 2018).